Kansas up, Michigan down in Way-Too-Early Top 25 for 2019-20

 Previous: 12

 The Tar Heels have revamped their roster as much as any team in the top 25 since the season ended.
 After losing their top five players from last season, a top-10 ranking seemed unfathomable.
 But Roy Williams went out and landed No. 1 guard Cole Anthony, ESPN 100 guard Anthony Harris and two sought-after graduate transfers in Justin Pierce (William & Mary) and Christian Keeling (Charleston Southern).
-Combine that group with starting center Garrison Brooks and five-star recruit Armando Bacot, and Williams once again has the talent to push for an ACC title.
+Combine that group with starting center Garrison Brooks and five-star recruit Armando Bacot and Williams once again has the talent to push for an ACC title.

 7. Gonzaga Bulldogs